jggouvea/letmeblog/letmedoc.md

 you are doing and why.
 Their different functions are explained further down.

-The actual templates you want to customise are called `sbar.txt` and `footer.txt`.
-Other than that, you don't need to change any templates, just edit the variables file (`site_vars.sh`) in the `scripts` directory and that will be used to fill in the placeholders.
+The actual templates you want to customise are called `sbar.txt` and `foot.txt`.
+Other than that, don't change anything in the templates (unless you know what you are doing).
+Just edit the variables file (`site_vars.sh`) in the `scripts` directory and that will be used to fill in the placeholders.

 `sbar.txt` : is your navigation section, where you will write your navigation links and any other content you want to put in your sidebar or menu.

 `footer.txt` : contains your copyright claim (if any) as well as any messages you want to appear below every page.

-A file named `sidebar.txt` is created in the same directory by the output of the scripts --- it's safe to delete it whenever you want, but it will always come back, so don't bother.

 ## Source tree ##
 The blog source tree (`src/`) keeps the landing page info